TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Connection/Index.rst

 The :ref:`QueryBuilder <database-query-builder>` should not be re-used for multiple different queries.
 However, it sometimes becomes handy to first fetch a `Connection` object for a specific table and to execute a simple query, and to create a `QueryBuilder` for a more complex query from this connection object later.
-The methods usefulness is limited however and no good example within the Core can be found at the time of this writing.
+The methods usefulness is limited however and no good example within the `Core`:pn: can be found at the time of this writing.

 The method can be helpful in loops to save some precious code characters, too::